microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 In Bot Framework Composer LU has the following characteristics:

-- LU content is authored in inline editor using [.lu file format](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md)
+- LU content is authored in inline editor using the [.lu file format](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md)
 - LU content is training data for recognizers
 - Composer currently supports LU technologies such as LUIS and Regular Expression
 - Composer provides an all-up LU view in **User Responses**